rpaglin/NanodegreePrj2/README.md

 The train_classifier module includes a boolean variable 'optimize', which (when True) triggers execution of gridsearch

-## Note

-The train_classifier module includes a boolean variable 'optimize', which (when True) triggers execution of gridsearch

-## Note
+## Acknowledgement

-The train_classifier module includes a boolean variable 'optimize', which (when True) triggers execution of gridsearch
+The project is based on a data set of messages prepared and categorizied bu Figure Eight (https://www.figure-eight.com/)

 ## License